serverless/blog/posts/2017-05-04-chris-anderson-talk-sls-meetup-at-fauna.md

 ---
-title: Meetup Video - Real World Security for your Serverless Apps with FaunaDB
+title: "Real World Security for your Serverless Apps with FaunaDB [Video]"
 description: FaunaDB's Chris Anderson walks through extending the popular todo list serverless-crud example app to allow sharing and collaboration on lists.
 date: 2017-05-04
 layout: Post